 Here is a quick way to check your eligibility in just 30 seconds.

-UPSC EPFO Age Limit & Relaxation 2025
+Age Limit & Relaxation for UPSC EPFO 2026

 - Age for the UPSC EPFO EO/AO and APFC exams is calculated as of the last date for submission of the online application.